 - Sea salt and freshly ground black pepper

 - Cook sorghum according to the package directions (usually 4 cups of water for 1 cup of sorghum).
 Set aside when done cooking.

 - In a large bowl, combine the cooked sorghum, arugula and radishes.

-- In a small bowl, combine the orange juice and hummus; whisk with a fork until it forms a creamy consistency that's a bit liquidy.
+In a small bowl, combine the orange juice and hummus; whisk with a fork until it forms a creamy consistency that's a bit liquidy.
 Drizzle this dressing on top of the sorghum mixture.
 Add the remaining ingredients and season to taste with sea salt and pepper.
+Serve.